 Lectio is a Latin word referring to a ‘selection’ or a ‘reading’.
 It comes from the Latin verb lego , which means ‘I read’ or ‘I gather’.

 The Revised Common Lectionary is schedule of readings that has been adopted for use in public worship by a large number of churches throughout the globe.
 It is a modification of the lectionary used by the Roman Catholic Church and has gone through many years of vetting and approval by different church bodies.
 It is a three-year cycle of readings, and its readings are rooted in the celebrations and seasons of the church year.

 The earliest periodic Christian festival was Sunday—the Lord’s Day—which was a day celebrating Jesus’s resurrection from the dead.
 Over time, a more elaborate annual celebration of the resurrection became part of the church’s worship: we call this Easter.
-Later still, the church developed another major annual festival celebrating the nativity or birth of Jesus, what we now know as Christmas.
-Easter and Christmas anchor what has now become the Church year: preparatory seasons before these major festivals, days and weeks of celebration following them, and additional feast days occurring at various times between them.
+Later still, the church developed another major annual festival celebrating the nativity or birth of Jesus which we now know as Christmas.
+Easter and Christmas anchor what has become the Church year: preparatory seasons before these major festivals, days and weeks of celebration following them, and additional feast days occurring at various times between them.
 The church year starts with the First Sunday in Advent, which is the fourth Sunday prior to Christmas Day (December 25th).

-dailyLectio.net is a resource designed to help you read the Bible with the Church.
+dailyLectio seeks to support individuals in the discipline or practice of daily reading from Scripture in a way that brings them closer to the community of the Church.
 Each day, it provides the Daily Readings of the Revised Common Lectionary.
-These daily readings both prepare for and reflect upon all the biblical passages that are assigned to be read in Sunday’s worship.
+These daily readings both prepare for and reflect upon the biblical passages that are assigned to be read in Sunday’s worship.